5 min read

 India’s healing tonic is not its aeonic connection with the pursuit of the true nature of reality, nor the wandering baba’s waiting to tap you on the shoulder eat-pray-love-style to divine your future and lay a path of prosperity and karmic healing at your feet.

 It’s the sheer chaos of a colorfully surreal universe here that forces you to find calm within the mayhem.
 The reality of life here that never leaves you.
-That even among the garbage and the wretchedness, there’s light, joy, smiling faces everywhere.
+That even among the garbage and the wretchedness, there’s light, joy, and smiling faces everywhere.
 Children laughing with homemade cricket bats as they bound, bow-legged in between the cows, the street vendors, and the emaciated bodies in the gutters.
 The reality that cuts straight through much of the vanilla superfluous bullshit of modern Western liberal democratic life.

 India will infuriate you, but perhaps that's okay.
 Perhaps that momentary discomfort is what travel is actually about.